TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/util/getMotionState.md

 ```lua
 function getMotionState(Scope: Scope): (goalState: State<any>, motionStateType: string, ...any) -> CanBeState<any>
 ```
-Initializes the getMotionState utility component and returns a new function to create a value from the component.

-This utility component allows you to easily create a motion from a `State`.
+Initializes the utility component and returns a new function to create a `State` from that component, which is used to easily create a motion from it.
+This provides an easy way of calling certain animations within Fusion, such as `Spring`.

 ## Default Syntax